Geometry Descriptions in scuff-em

 to specify that your substrate has a perfectly-conducting

-.
+ground plane at z=zGP.
 (All other layers must lie

-above zGP.
+above zGP.)

-Here are some examples of SUBSTRATE
+Here are some examples of SUBSTRATE definition

-sections in .scuffgeo
+sections in .scuffgeo files.

 - An SiO2 layer of thickness 2 length units atop an infinite silicon half-space, with the upper surface of the SiO2 lying at :